W44/Flask_CRUD/ReadMe.md

 ## Application Execution Flow

 1. **Register a New User:**
-   - Use the PUT API endpoint:
+   - Use the POST API endpoint:
      ```
      http://localhost:8000/user
      ```